 Self-sabotage is when you do behavior that causes you to create misery for yourself.
 And that begs the question: If misery is the result of your perfectionism, why be perfect?

 That’s a valid question.
 Think about what you’ve done in the past where you thought you had to be perfect.
-For me, I used to have a problem being a personal development coach.
+Personally, I used to have a problem being a personal development coach.

 In 2010, I had a practice in Texas.
 I would see clients, and they would see changes in their life, and they’d go home a different person, but I would feel terrible leading up to the session and after the session.